divio/divio-cloud-docs/documentation-standards.rst

 Column widths
 -------------

-Wrap ReStructured Text source to 100 columns.
+Wrap new ReStructured Text source to 120 columns.

 Headings
 --------